Big Willow Park Master Planning and Restoration

 After listening to the park board meeting, I would like to add a comment in regards to the decision to switch the dog park from the far left to the middle of the southern section of the park.
 I find this to be in direct conflict to the desire for more public water access and trail connections.
 Installing a dog park in the middle will reduce connectivity and is not in line with the public sentiment.
 Only 21% wanted a fenced in dog park, whereas 43% desired more connections and trails.
 The public comments all wanted to keep the preserve less developed.
 I think the park board is not in tune with public sentiment.

-Verbena About 2 months ago
+Verbena 5 months ago

-Page last updated: 09 Mar 2026, 07:30 AM
+Page last updated: 01 Jun 2026, 08:54 AM